secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Expiry: Date at which the Secure Crypto Config expires in the format: YYYY-MM-DD
 - Usage: Contains an array of objects for each cryptographic use case defined in {{cryptoCase}}.
 - For each cryptographic use case, at least two agreed upon algorithms (see {{consensus}}) with necessary parameters are included.
-  Each of these algorithms with its parameters is specified with its unique identification name defined in a IANA registry used by the Secure Crypto Config see {{registries}}.
+  Each of these algorithms with its parameters is specified with its unique identification name defined in a IANA registry used by the Secure Crypto Config.

 This format allows custom algorithm/parameter definitions both by overwriting use cases completely or by adding only specific algorithm identifiers via custom configurations.